EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 ### Deployment PG4K-PGD using local chart

-Navigate to the charts directory of local chart or source code,
+Navigate to the repository root and run the following command to deploy the operator from source:

 for PG4K-PGD v2.x